Kernix13/the-quote-card-express/README.md

 > ### You will be using the Fetch API twice!

 1. Write your fetch function but with your API endpoint inside of fetch.
-2. Create app.get() in your package.json "main" JavaScript file with the first argument being equal to the API endpoint in step # 1 (minus the DOMAIN)
+2. Create `app.get()` in your "main" JavaScript file (what is in `package.json`) with the first argument being equal to the API endpoint in step # 1 (minus the DOMAIN)
-   1. Inside the fetch for app.get, include the Unsplash end point (or another API endpoint) with the .env value for the API key
+   1. Inside the fetch for `app.get`, include the Unsplash end point (or another API endpoint) with the `.env` value for the API key

 That is it!